dark-loop/functions-authorize/src/isolated/README.md

 Notice the call to `UseFunctionsAuthorization` in the `ConfigureFunctionsWebAppliction` method.
 This is required to ensure that the middleware is placed in the pipeline where required function information is available.`

+Mind that the startup if coding in F# will be somewhat different.
+Please do check the [sample for F#](../../sample/SampleIsolatedFunctionsFSharp.V4/Program.fs)

 ### Using the attribute
 And now lets use `FunctionAuthorizeAttribute` the same way we use `AuthorizeAttribute` in our ASP.NET Core applications.
 ```csharp